 In comparing contemporary, pop artists like Taylor Swift and classical singers like Renee Fleming, it’s clear that the two have very different singing styles.
 While each person’s voice has its own unique tone and unmistakable sound, it would be unfair to characterize either as better or worse.
+One style of singing is not necessarily easier than the other.
 Both talented artists simply use their vocal instrument in an entirely different way.

 Learning to sing is an incredibly rewarding experience.
 Finding your voice is a deeply spiritual and creative endeavor.
 Understanding and learning the unique nuances to such diametrically opposed singing styles takes significant time and effort to master.
 While making an effort to do both is possible, pop singing and classical singing utilize different training methods, vocal techniques, nuances, and focal concepts.

 Key Differences Between Classical and Pop Singing

 It’s easy to hear the differences between classical singing and pop singing, but how do singers adjust for those different sounds?
 There are several key technical differences that come into play.

 One of the biggest differences between these styles is the way a singer uses their larynx while singing, as this will vary based on their vocal style.
 Classical singers tend to use a low larynx technique, which creates a more open, rounded sound.
 Pop singers use a high larynx, which makes their vocals brighter.

 Sound Pronunciation in Song

 Singing isn’t just about manipulating the vocal cords, diaphragm, and other areas.
 It’s about the pronunciation of sounds, syllables, phonemes, and words, too.